How Do I Know If I’m Depressed? Common Signs of Depression

 Common Signs of Depression

-There is no single checklist that perfectly defines depression, but there are common signs that many people recognise in themselves.
+There is no single checklist that perfectly defines depression, but there are patterns many people recognise in themselves.

 Persistent Low Mood